hafizramiz/CryptoApp/README.md

 ## 🤓 Author

-I'm Hafiz Ramiz, a passionate Mobile Developer with a love for Flutter.
+I'm Hafiz Ramiz, a passionate Mobile Developer with a love for Flutter and Jetpcak Compose.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/hafizramiz/) and [GitHub](https://github.com/hafizramiz).

 ## 🌟 Show Your Support